 District Bond Campground and Park Improvement Account - The District Bond Campground and Park Improvement Account is used to account for the cost of capital improvements at campgrounds and parks maintained by the District.
-In accordance with Senate Bill No. 2988, the District is authorized to borrow money and issue bonds in amounts not to exceed \$10,000,000 to finance the projects.
-The balance in this account was \$0 at June 30, 2023.
+The District is authorized to borrow money and issue bonds in amounts not to exceed \$10,000,000 to finance the projects.
+The balance in this account was \$0 at June 30, 2024.